Research Areas

 Recent Invertebrates

-The museum's recent invertebrates program is led by Dr. Kaloyan Ivanov, Associate Curator of Invertebrate Zoology.
+The museum's recent invertebrates program is led by Dr. Kaloyan Ivanov, Curator of Recent Invertebrates and Dr. Jackson Means, Assistant Curator of Recent Invertebrates.

 map of Virginia and surrounding areas